Tour Overview

 Inca Trail Permit

-The Inca Trail Permit is included, but availability must be checked at the time of booking.
+The Inca Trail Permit is included, subject to availability at the time of booking.

 -